simonduf/jchart2d-code/readme-binaries.txt

   public final boolean removeTrace(final ITrace2D points)
   to return if removing was successful. o Decoupled IAxis.setPaintGrid(boolean) from IAxis.setPaintScale(boolean).
 Earlier versions would turn on paintScale in case grid was turned on. o IAxis has a new generic parameter.
+This is only done to allow subtypes to narrow down which subtypes of IScalePolicy they will allow.
+This is e.g. used for AAxisTransformation to prevent wrong labels (which would cause a "silent" UI bug).
   1. Wherever you used
   IAxis axis = chart.getAxis();
   replace it with: